leafygreen/mms-api-schema/docs/schema/schema.md

   <tr>
     <td><strong>deactivated</strong></td>
     <td><em>boolean</em></td>
     <td>Has this host been deactivated by MMS?
-A host will be marked as deactivated when MMS hasn’t received a ping from it in several days.</td>
+A host will be marked as deactivated when MMS hasn't received a ping from it in several days.</td>
     <td><code>"false"</code></td>
   </tr>
   <tr>